When working with sharded tables, be aware of the following limitations:

 An optional LIKE clause is supported.
 Refer to SHOW META for its syntax details.

-You can also view the table schema by executing the query select * from <table_name>.@table
+You can also view the table schema by executing the query select * from <table_name>.@table.
+The benefit of this method is that you can use the WHERE clause for filtering:

 - SQL